 Some of the conditions we work with..

 Autism is a lifelong neurodevelopmental condition which affects an individual’s ability to communicate and interact socially with others.
-The National Autistic Society have produced a great video that explains the basics:
+The National Autistic Society has produced a video with Alan Gardner (aka the Autistic Gardener) that explains the basics:

-Asperger syndrome refers to a form of autism characterised by an absence of learning disability, and normal or advanced development of speech in childhood.
-Individuals with Asperger’s may be highly intelligent and creative, and can be found in all walks of life, including the police service.
-(Asperger’s is no longer a separate diagnosis, as it is now considered part of the autism spectrum; however the term is still in common use.)
+Asperger syndrome refers to a form of autism with mild or no impairment in the individual’s capacity to use language.
+Asperger syndrome is no longer a separate diagnosis as it is now considered part of the autism spectrum, however the term is still in common use.

-Autism is not yet fully understood, and its exact cause is unknown.
-It is far more widespread than previously thought – it is estimated to affect at least 1 in 100, and possibly as many as 1 in 70 of the general population – about 1.1% of the UK population according to the 2011 census.
-(Source: National Autistic Society)
+Autism is not yet fully understood, and its cause is unknown, although it is believed to have a genetic basis.
+It is far more widespread than previously thought: at least 1 in 100, and possibly as many as 1 in 70 of the general population are estimated to be on the autism spectrum.

 Dyslexia (difficulty with reading), dyspraxia (developmental coordination disorder or DCD – difficulty with body coordination) and ADHD (attention deficit hyperactivity disorder) are conditions that are believed to be linked to autism (although not on the autism spectrum).
-Many people with autism will also have a related condition (known as co-morbidity).
+Many people with autism will also have a related condition (known as comorbidity).
 Although the symptoms are different, these conditions all affect the way the brain processes information.
-About 10% of the UK population are dyslexic, 4% being severely affected.
-(Source: British Dyslexia Association)

-Depression is a form of mental illness characterised by low mood, which can be transient (in response to life events such as bereavement), recurrent, or permanent.
+Depression and anxiety are conditions experienced by many autistic and neurodivergent people.
+Depression is a form of mental illness characterised by low mood, which can be transient, recurrent, or permanent.
 Its effects range from mild to debilitating – it can make working and living a normal life difficult or impossible, and in extreme cases can be life-threatening.
-Chronic depression and bipolar disorder (extreme mood swings between depression and mania) are caused by a chemical imbalance in the brain – drug treatments and therapies can help, but are not effective for everyone.
-Depressive disorders can affect anyone at any time, regardless of social status – it is estimated that nearly 20% of the UK adult population suffers from depression or anxiety.
-(Source: Office of National Statistics)
+Depressive disorders can affect anyone at any time, regardless of social status.